Chiral differential operators via Batalin-Vilkovisky quantization: Descent for vertex algebras

 \begin{dfn} A {\em dg vertex algebra} is a $\ZZ$-graded vertex algebra $V$ together with a vertex algebra derivation $\d : V \to V$ of degree 1 such that \begin{itemize} \item[(i)] $\d^2 = 0$ and \item[(ii)] the structure maps $Y(-; z) : V \to \End(V) \ll z^\pm \rr$ have cohomological degree zero. \end{itemize} Moreover, if $V$ has the additional structure of a $\ZZ_{\geq 0}$-graded vertex algebra (by what we call the dimension grading), a {\em dg $\ZZ_{\geq 0}$-graded vertex algebra} is a dg vertex algebra such that $\d$ preserves the dimension grading. \end{dfn}

-Suppose we have a Harish-Chandra pair $(\fg, K)$ together with a torsor $P \to X$ for the pair.
-If $V$ is a vertex algebra such that $K$ acts on it via vertex algebra automorphisms then clearly invariants for this group action will be a sub vertex algebra.
-Likewise, if $\fg$ acts on $V$ via vertex algebra derivations then the induced connection $\nabla^{P,V} = \d_{dR} + \rho_\fg(\omega)$ also acts by vertex algebra derivations on $\Omega^*(P) \tensor V$.
-If we choose actions that are compatible (as well as $\ZZ_{\geq 0}$ graded) we obtain the following.
+Consider now a torsor $P \to X$ for a Harish-Chandra pair $(\fg, K)$.
+If $V$ is a vertex algebra on which $K$ acts via vertex algebra automorphisms, then invariants for this group action will be a sub-vertex algebra.
+Likewise, if $\fg$ acts on $V$ via vertex algebra derivations, then the induced connection $\nabla^{P,V} = \d_{dR} + \rho_\fg(\omega)$ also acts by vertex algebra derivations on $\Omega^*(P) \tensor V$.
+If we choose actions that are compatible (as well as $\ZZ_{\geq 0}$-graded) we obtain the following.

 \begin{prop} If $(\fg,K)$ acts on the vertex algebra then $\bdesc((P, \omega, V))$ has the structure of a dg vertex algebra in $\Omega^*(X)$-modules.
 If $(\fg, K)$ acts on the $\ZZ_{\geq 0}$-graded vertex algebra $V$, then $\bdesc((P, \omega), V)$ has the structure of a dg $\ZZ_{\geq 0}$-graded vertex algebra in dg $\Omega^*(X)$-modules. \end{prop}